Fokker-Planck equations for McKean-Vlasov SDEs driven by fractional Brownian motion: Preliminaries

-We need the following It\^o formula for processes driven by fractional Brownian motion: \begin{theorem}\cite{BO} {\bf{(An It\^o formula)}} Let $H > \frac{1}{2}$.
-Let $\theta$ be a measurable process such that $\E[\int_0^t |\theta(s)|ds] <\infty$ for all $t \geq 0$ and let $\sigma$ be a locally bounded deterministic function.
-Suppose $X(t)$ is given by:
+We need the following It\^o formula for fractional WIS processes: \begin{theorem}\cite{BO} {\bf{(An It\^o formula for fractional WIS processes)}} Let $H > \frac{1}{2}$.
+Let $\alpha$ be a measurable process such that $\E[\int_0^t |\alpha(s)|ds] <\infty$ for all $t \geq 0$ and let $\beta$ be an $\mathbb{F}$-adapted cadlag WIS-integrable process.
+Suppose $X(t)$ is a \emph{fractional WIS process} of the form

-Let $f:[0,T] \times\mathbb{R} \mapsto \mathbb{R}$ be in $C_{1,2}$ and put $Y(t)=f(t,X(t))$.
+Let $f:[0,T] \times\mathbb{R} \mapsto \mathbb{R}$ be in $C^{1,2}$ and put $Y(t)=f(t,X(t))$.
 Then